 Some days I still have mixed emotions about my decision to rejoin the platform.
 Sometimes I wonder if I’m addicted to checking status updates, or if it’s simply a habit of convenience (or boredom).

 I do know that I enjoy staying connected to my friends and family.
 I like seeing photos of loved ones and their travels, and I want to be there to support them when they need help working through life’s challenges.

 But all of that requires my participation.

 The reality is that social media isn’t always a very friendly place.
-It’s rare these days to share an idea without being criticized or belittled.
-The anonymity factor that comes with online interactions seems to make people bolder, less caring, and in some cases downright nasty.
+It’s rare these days to share an idea without being criticized or belittled, ghosting is becoming more common, and the anonymity factor that comes with online interactions seems to make people bolder, less caring, and in some cases downright nasty.